awsdocs/amazon-ses-developer-guide/doc-source/send-email-smtp-software-package.md

    1. **Name**—A descriptive name for this server\.

    1. **From address**—The address from which email will be sent\.
 You will need to verify this email address with Amazon SES before you can send from it\.
-For more information about verification, see [Verifying Identities in Amazon SES](verify-addresses-and-domains.md)\.
+For more information about verification, see [Verifying identities in Amazon SES](verify-addresses-and-domains.md)\.

    1. **Email prefix**—A string that JIRA prepends to each subject line prior to sending\.